 In response to a weed abatement order issued by L.A.
 Agricultural Commissioner Weights & Measures, on April 17, 2017, City Staff met at the Elkmont Canyon site (APN 7576-026-028) with the Mr. Perera (property owner) and his maintenance superintendent, as well as Staff from L.A.
 County including the Weed Abatement Division (enforces laws requiring the removal of weeds, brush, and debris from vacant properties).
 The purpose of the meeting was to ensure clarity regarding L.A.
 County's requirements for the 2017 weed abatement.
 According to the County, the weed abatement order pertains to the trimming of only the yellow mustard plants and weeds that have grown since the last trimming.
 Furthermore, no bushes, brush, and/or trees are required to be trimmed.
 L.A.
 County Staff also stated that the plant cuttings may remain on the site, but it was suggested that the cuttings be mulched as much as possible.

-On April 17, 2017, Mr. Perera obtained the required Encroachment Permit (Click here to view) from the City’s Public Works Department which allows vehicular access to the property from Hawthorne Blvd. in order to complete the required weed abatement.
+On April 17, 2017, Mr. Perera obtained the required Encroachment Permit (PDF) from the City's Public Works Department which allows vehicular access to the property from Hawthorne Boulevard in order to complete the required weed abatement.
 The Encroachment Permit expires on May 9, 2017 and is subject to several conditions listed in the document linked above associated with the weed abatement work.

 On May 10, 2017, City and LA County Staff conducted a site visit to the property at Elkmont Canyon and confirmed that the weed abatement work was completed in compliance with the 2017 Weed Abatement Order.

-On March 23, 2018, Mr. Perera, the owner of the Elkmont Canyon site (APN 7576-026-028), obtained an Encroachment Permit (Click here to view) from the City’s Public Works Department which allows vehicular access to the property from Hawthorne Blvd. in order to complete the annual weed abatement required by the L.A.
+On March 23, 2018, Mr. Perera, the owner of the Elkmont Canyon site (APN 7576-026-028), obtained an Encroachment Permit (PDF) from the City's Public Works Department which allows vehicular access to the property from Hawthorne Boulevard in order to complete the annual weed abatement required by the L.A.
 County Weed Abatement Division (enforces laws requiring the removal of weeds, brush, and debris from vacant properties).
 The Encroachment Permit expires on April 15, 2018 and is subject to several conditions listed in the document linked above associated with the weed abatement work.

 On Tuesday March 27, 2018, City Staff met with Mr. Perera at the Elkmont Canyon site, as well L.A.
 County Weed Abatement Staff to ensure clarity regarding L.A.
 County's requirements for the 2018 weed abatement.

-According to the County, the weed abatement order pertains to the trimming of the weeds, some invasive bushes (castor bean), dead leaves on yucca plants, dead palm fronds within 6’ of the ground, and trimming up low-hanging branches on trees that hang within 6’ of the ground.
+According to the County, the weed abatement order pertains to the trimming of the weeds, some invasive bushes (castor bean), dead leaves on yucca plants, dead palm fronds within 6' of the ground, and trimming up low-hanging branches on trees that hang within 6 feet of the ground.
 L.A.
 County Staff also stated that the plant cuttings may remain on the site, but it was suggested that the cuttings be mulched as much as possible.
-Please click here to view photos of foliage that LA County is requiring to be trimmed.
+View photos of foliage that LA County (PDF) is requiring to be trimmed.

-The property owner is completing the trimming over the next several weekends, but also will comply with the landscaping hours required per Municipal Code Section 17.56.020, which is 7:00am-6:00pm Monday through Friday, and Saturdays 9:00am-5:00pm, with no such activity to occur on Sunday or the legal holidays.
-LA County Staff will be visiting the site soon to confirm that the work was completed properly.
+The property owner is completing the trimming over the next several weekends, but also will comply with the landscaping hours required per Municipal Code Section 17.56.020, which is 7:00 am to 6:00 pm Monday through Friday, and Saturdays 9:00 am to 5:00 pm, with no such activity to occur on Sunday or the legal holidays.

 List Server Group

-If you would like to be placed on an "interested parties" list to receive any future public hearing notices related to the Elkmont Canyon project via e-mail, you may subscribe by joining the list server group here.
+If you would like to be placed on an "interested parties" list to receive any future public hearing notices related to the Elkmont Canyon project via e-mail, you may subscribe by joining the list server group.